MaxsonCoelho/Biblioteca-FullStack-React-com-Node/README.md

 # biblioteca
- Backen (Node.js) and frontend (React.js).
+ Backend (Node.js) and frontend (React.js).
 Creation of a Library where authors and their books will be registered.

  Project FullStack